 So how do you stop stressing about money?

-These strategies have worked for me and my hope is that they’ll have the same effect on you.
-If you’re tired of sleepless nights then listen up–here’s how you can finally stop stressing about money.
+These strategies have worked for me, and I hope they’ll have the same effect on you.
+If you’re tired of sleepless nights, listen up–here’s how you can finally stop stressing about money.

 How Loving Yourself Leads To Better Financial Decisions